d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ```

 As we can see,
-any layer in the Transformer encoder
+any layer in the transformer encoder
 does not change the shape of its input.

 ```{.python .input}